Learning how to jump start a vehicle battery isn’t difficult, but it can definitely be intimidating of first-timers.

 standard units force you to park face-to-face.
 That’s not always possible on a busy highway, where it may

 be safer to park nose-to-tail and use a set of extended cables.
 Thicker cables, noted by their lower gauge

 size, will also transmit electricity more efficient, which makes for easier jump-starting.
 Finally, solid copper

-claps always bear copper-plated clamps as the latter design can waar off over time and significantly
+clamps always bear copper-plated clamps as the latter design can wear off over time and significantly

 reduce your ability to jump start a car battery.